JessDevOps/MakersBnB_Practice/README.md

-User Story 1
+User Story 2

 As a User,
-So that I can use MakersBnB,
+So that I can browse spaces,
-I need to be able to sign up.
+I can see a list of all the spaces.